NBISweden/module-openrefine-dm-practices/_episodes/03-filter-sort.md

 > ## Exercise
 >
 > Sort the data by `date`.
-What is the animal ID recorded for on the most recent date in this filtered dataset?
+What is the animal ID recorded on the most recent date in this dataset?
 >
 > > ## Solution
 > > In the `date` column, select `Sort...` > `text` and select `z-a`.
 The animal ID for 2020-10-08 is 957895.